Klaus Johann Jacobs: Philanthropy

-The Jacobs Foundation was established by Klaus J. Jacobs in December, 1988, in Zurich, Switzerland.
-In 2001, the founder surrendered his entire share of the Jacobs Holding AG to the Jacobs Foundation, with an effective value of CHF 1.5 billion (31.12.08 CHF 2.3 billion).
+The Jacobs Foundation was established by Klaus J. Jacobs in December 1988, in Zurich, Switzerland.
+In 2001, the founder surrendered his entire share of the Jacobs Holding AG to the Jacobs Foundation, with an effective value of CHF 1.5 billion ($ 900 million).
 The Jacobs Foundation's goal is to contribute to Productive Youth Development by bringing together basic research, application and intervention projects and through dialogue and network building.
 The Jacobs Foundation supports research and projects worldwide.
 Klaus J. Jacobs donated EUR 200 million to the Jacobs University Bremen in 2006.

 Death

 He died on 11 September 2008 in Küsnacht, Switzerland.